 Coach travel for unaccompanied kids

-If your child is already a bit older and feels independent enough to travel by coach on his or her own, then that’s usually not a problem.
+If your child is already a bit older and feels independent enough to travel by coach on their own, then that’s usually ok.
 However, there’s different conditions when it comes to unaccompanied kids on a long-distance coach: National Express and megabus allow a teenager over the age of 14 to travel alone.
-Eurolines, on the other hand, only allows children over 16 to travel unaccompanied.
+FlixBus, on the other hand, only allows children over 10 to travel unaccompanied.
 What you need in any case is a signed letter of consent in which you state that you approve of your kid travelling without an adult.